minasucur/branch/README.md

 Python is a high-level and flexible coding language that can be used for many purposes such as this API and there are extensive libraries and frameworks.
 However, I ultimately chose python because it is the language I am most comfortable with at this time.

 ### Flask
 Flask is a Python micro-framework used to build APIs.
-It is a good choice for the base of this API because it's simple to use and gives you complete flexibility on how to build your application.
-Alot can be accomplished with Flask with not many lines of code, so it makes the code very easy to understand and use.
-Routing to specific endpoints within the app takes only one line of code and you can work with variables very easily as well.
+It is a good choice for the base of this API because it's simple to use and gives complete flexibility on how to build an application.
+A lot can be accomplished with Flask with little code, so it makes the code very easy to understand and use.
+Routing to specific endpoints within the app takes only one line of code and allows one to work with variables very easily.
 Also, running the code itself is super quick and simple.

 ### Requests library
 The python requests libary is a great choice for gathering data from an existing API.
 I decided to use this library to access the Github API and get the user JSONs needed to create this application for Branch.
 The requests library allows you to access a JSON response like a dictionary structure, making it very easy to manipulate.